-NOAA Fisheries measures the performance of our nation’s fisheries through the Fish Stock Sustainability Index (FSSI).
-First implemented in 2005, the FSSI is a quarterly index that includes 227 fish stocks selected because of their importance to commercial and recreational fisheries.
-The FSSI measures the performance of these important fish stocks, which represent more than 90 percent of total U.S landings.
+NOAA Fisheries measures the performance of U.S. federal fisheries through the Fish Stock Sustainability Index (FSSI).
+First implemented in 2005, the FSSI is a quarterly index that currently includes 199 fish stocks selected because of their importance to commercial and recreational fisheries.
+The FSSI measures the performance of these important fish stocks, which represent 85 percent of total catch.

-The FSSI increases when NOAA Fisheries determines the status of a stock and when a stock's status improves (either no longer subject to overfishing, no longer overfished, or rebuilt).
+The FSSI increases when NOAA Fisheries determines the status of a stock and when a stock's status improves (either no longer subject to overfishing, no longer overfished, biomass increases to at least 80 percent of target, or is rebuilt).
 The number of stocks in the index may be revised as new fisheries develop and stocks are assessed.

 FSSI Progress Over Time